theodi/open-data-licensing/guides/publisher-guide.md

 Copyright notices are another important item of metadata that might usefully be added to a rights statement.
 Some open licenses, particularly those from the Creative Commons state that re-users should display any copyright notices provided by publishers.

-If you hold copyright over some part of your dataset, you may wish to publish a copyright notice for re-users.
-This can be useful as it will support re-users in displaying or referencing a copyright notice or preserving a notice when redistributing data, if this is allowed by your data license.
+If you hold copyright over some part of your dataset, you _may_ wish to publish a copyright notice for re-users.
+This can be useful as it will support re-users in displaying or referencing a copyright notice or preserving a notice when redistributing data, if this is required by your licenses.

-The ODRS vocabulary includes two terms for capturing copyright notice information:
+The ODRS vocabulary includes several terms for capturing copyright notice information:

-* `copyrightNotice` -- this property allows a data publisher to specify a short copyright notice that can be used directly.
+* `copyrightHolder` and `copyrightYear` -- allows the copyright holder to be named, along with the year from which the copyright is claim.
 * `copyrightStatement` -- this property allows you specify a URL for the copyright statement.
-This can be used an alternative to `copyrightNotice`, instead providing a link to a web page that describes the copyright status of the dataset and any relevant notices.
+This can be used an alternative to the other properties, providing a link to a web page that describes the copyright status of the dataset and any relevant notices.
 A re-user would link to this page, rather than including your copyright notice.
 This can be useful if your copyright notices are lengthy, e.g. if you have to reference several sources.

-As a general guide you should keep your copyright notices short and the text should be distinct from your `attributionText`.
-Wikipedia includes some notes on the [technical requirements for copyright notices](http://en.wikipedia.org/wiki/Copyright_notice#Technical_requirements) and there is generally specific advice available from your national copyright agency.
+Copyright notices are distinct from attribution text.
+Wikipedia provides some notes on the [technical requirements for copyright notices](http://en.wikipedia.org/wiki/Copyright_notice#Technical_requirements) and there is generally specific advice available from your national copyright agency.
 See for example [guidance from the UK Copyright Service](http://www.copyrightservice.co.uk/copyright/p03_copyright_notices) and [the US Copyright Office](http://www.copyright.gov/circs/circ03.pdf).

-Generally, unless there is specific guidance that applies to your organisation or region, then it is recommended that a copyright notice consist of:
+The general convention for copyright notices is that they consist of:

 * The phrase "_Copyright_"
-* The copyright symbol
+* and/or the copyright symbol
 * The year of copyright
 * The copyright owners name, or a well-known alias

 E.g. "_Copyright © 2013.
 Example, Ltd_".

+This format can be easily created from the `copyrightHolder` and `copyrightYear` properties, whilst also supporting other uses of that information.

-The copyright owners name may overlap with the attribution text, but may also be different.
-The attribution text should not contain a copyright symbol or the word "Copyright" and instead be the name of the organisation or group who should be attributed.
+Attribution text should be distinct from copyright notices.
+Attribution text should not contain a copyright symbol or the word "Copyright".
+It should instead be the name of the organisation or group whose work should be attributed.
 Separately and clearly marking up these different elements will provide more flexibility for re-users.

-For example an `attributionText` of _Dept of Data_ and _© Crown copyright 2013_ could be combined in several ways, e.g.:
+For example an `attributionText` of _Dept of Data_, a `copyrightHolder` of _Crown copyright_ and a `copyrightYear` of _2013_ could be combined in several ways, e.g.:

 * To create a phrase to be added in a web page footer: _Uses data from Dept. of Data. © Crown copyright 2013_
 * To build an attribution link for a data element on a page (_Data from Dept. of Data_), whilst the copyright statement is referenced in the footer of the page (_© Crown copyright 2013.
 Dept of Data_)